-

 Pakistan GHG emissions and CO2 emissions

-In its updated NDC (2021), Pakistan committed to cut its GHG emissions in 2030 by up to 50% relative to a BAU scenario (unconditional target of 15% plus a conditional target of 35%, depending on international grants).
+In its updated NDC (2025), Pakistan committed to cut its GHG emissions by up to 50% in 2035 relative to a BAU scenario (corresponding to limiting GHG emissions to 1 280 MtCO2eq).
+Of this reduction, 17% is unconditional (corresponding to 435 MtCO2eq) and the remaining 33% is conditional (corresponding to 844 MtCO2eq), depending on international support).

 Source: Pakistan energy report